Circle of Grace can be purchased for five-year contract for the following fees:

 Grades K-8 or 9-12 = $3,000

 Purchasing the program gives the (arch)diocese permission to copy and customize the material (curriculum, training CD and resources) for five years.
-The purchase also includes five manuals, curriculum CD, one free training session and newly developed resources/updates.
+The purchase also includes five manuals, 2 flash drives with program curriculum and resources, one free training session and newly developed resources/updates.
+The program curriculum was updated 2018.
 Please see purchase agreement for details.

 One training, plus travel expenses, is included with the purchase of Circle of Grace.
 The training is tailored to meet the needs of the (arch)diocese.
 The purpose of the trainings is to teach key personnel to be passionate trainers of the program.

-A training CD is provided which allows the purchasing (arch)diocese to facilitate ongoing training with their schools and parishes.
+A training Power Point is provided which allows the purchasing (arch)diocese to facilitate ongoing training with their schools and parishes.
 Many dioceses choose to purchase additional trainings.
-The cost for each additional training is $600 plus travel expenses.
+The cost for each additional training is $700 plus travel expenses.

 “The training component was the key to the successful implementation of Circle of Grace.
 It gave the coordinators more confidence to go out and actually use the program.
 Circle of Grace is an excellent program in that it is faith-based and has all the components for each grade level.”